-- The Business Plan (2022 b) and the website evidence the changes that CHWA have already made to strengthen its identity as an infrastructure organisation.
+- this is the 2-pager - The Business Plan (2022 b) and the website evidence the changes that CHWA have already made to strengthen its identity as an infrastructure organisation.
 However, we recommend that CHWA complete the Activity Map template to align its activities with its strategic objectives, outcomes and guiding principles. - We also recommend the strengthened organisational ToC feeds into nine strategic level objective ToCs - a separate piece of work.
-In this way, CHWA will be able to address the "so what" question and make it more explicit how their work feeds into the organisational ToC and how and why the alliance effects change. - CHWA should continue to amplify the voices and work of creative health practitioners and its membership.
+In this way, CHWA will be able to address the "so what" question and make it more explicit how their work feeds into the organisational ToC and how and why the alliance effects change. making sure activities link to an outcome - CHWA should continue to amplify the voices and work of creative health practitioners and its membership.
 Most notably through its conferences, advocacy, and sharing of practice across the sector through case studies and its awards.
-However, we recommend that CHWA develop reflexive processes that involve radically listening to its membership and Regional Champions in developing monitoring and evaluation processes. - As a further recommendation about reflexive evaluation processes, we suggest that CHWA appoint a reflexive monitoring team including CHWA's staff, champions, strategic allies and researchers.
-We also suggest that CHWA appoint a reflexive monitor to steer the monitoring team or appoint an external reflexive monitoring coach. - CHWA provide many important opportunities for its membership.
-However, we recommend changes to the way they collect and analyse membership data.
-By doing so, CHWA will be able to better understand its membership and target opportunities, activities, resources and advocacy more appropriately.
+However, we recommend that CHWA develop reflexive processes that involve radically listening to its membership and Regional Champions in developing monitoring and evaluation processes.

+As a further recommendation about reflexive evaluation processes, we suggest that CHWA appoint a reflexive monitoring team including CHWA's staff, champions, strategic allies and researchers.
+We also suggest that CHWA appoint a reflexive monitor to steer the monitoring team or appoint an external reflexive monitoring coach.